mryab/efficient-dl-systems/week05_data_parallel/homework/README.md

 * Also, implement a version of distributed training which is aware of gradient accumulation: for each batch that doesn't run `optimizer.step`, you can avoid the All-Reduce step for gradients altogether.
-* Compare the performance (in terms of both speed, memory footprint and final quality) of your distributed training pipeline with the one that uses primitives from PyTorch (i.e., [torch.nn.parallel.DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel) **and** [torch.nn.SyncBatchNorm](https://pytorch.org/docs/stable/generated/torch.nn.SyncBatchNorm.html)).
+* Compare the performance (in terms of speed, memory footprint, and final quality) of your distributed training pipeline with the one that uses primitives from PyTorch (i.e., [torch.nn.parallel.DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel) **and** [torch.nn.SyncBatchNorm](https://pytorch.org/docs/stable/generated/torch.nn.SyncBatchNorm.html)).
 You need to compare the implementations by training with **at least two** processes.
 * In addition, test the SyncBN layer itself by comparing the results with standard **BatchNorm1d** and changing